icu6t6/DevilsLAB/docs/README_START_HERE_T1_ENZO_v1-2.md

 Builders may replicate this implementation exactly.
 The power architecture may be reused as a platform, but the firmware and pin map are ESP32-S3 specific.

-Controller support (V1): The ENZO v1 firmware and Pin Truth Map are authored for the ESP32-S3 dev board and the exact pinout documented in this repository.
+Controller support (V1): The ENZO v1 firmware and Pin Truth Map are authored for the Waveshare ESP32-S3 dev board N8R8 and the exact pinout documented in this repository.
 If you use any other controller (ESP32-WROOM, Pico, Arduino, etc.), the pin map and wiring instructions will not apply.
 Adapting ENZO to a different board is outside v1 scope (V2+ territory) and requires your own remapping and validation.